Nyad defends record-breaking Cuba-U.S. swim against doubters

 She said she wished some of those now requesting so much documentation to prove she broke a record were there before she left Cuba.

-The comment drew laughter, but Nyad then grew more serious, and it became clear she was hurt by the skepticism of colleagues in the tiny global community of marathon swimmers.
+The comment drew laughter, but Nyad then grew more serious, and it became clear she was hurt by the scepticism of colleagues in the tiny global community of marathon swimmers.

 "I never ever knew that we would not be trusted," she said.